mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 The equivalent snippet is<br />
 `table>(tr>th+th)+(tr>td+td)`.
 Perhaps this is easier to understand.
+Even easier would be to enter this as multiple snippets rather than trying to reason about how to use just one.

 Multiple `^` characters can be used to climb up multiple levels, but that results in snippets that are difficult to understand at a glance.